slikts/ecmaquery/README.md

   * Strictly rely on standard APIs
   * Avoid any code targeting cross-browser quirks
+  * Always defer to standard methods

-Cross-browser or legacy support can be provided (to an extent) by polyfills like es5-shim.
+  * Any legacy support should be provided by polyfills

 ## Standards used